corywheeler/legacycode/README.md

 The project is set up to be a C# project using NUnit as the testing framework.

 I have created the [master branch](https://github.com/corywheeler/legacycode/tree/master) to hold basic things necessary for anyone.
+Things like:
+* A solution
-Things like, a solution, and a project to hold the tests, as well as the inclusion of [NUnit](http://www.nunit.org) and [Moq](https://github.com/Moq/moq4) via NuGet.
+* A project to hold the tests
+  * This includes [NUnit](http://www.nunit.org) and [Moq](https://github.com/Moq/moq4) via NuGet.

 Beyond that, all of my work will exist in a [branch with my name on it](https://github.com/corywheeler/legacycode/tree/corywheeler).